-When you own your own business, you’re the one calling the shots.
-That means you can make strategic decisions that benefit your company above all else.
-But does that mean that you have to leave your community behind?
-Not at all!
+When you own your own business, you are the one calling the shots, which means you can make strategic decisions that benefit your company above all else.
+However, it does not mean that you have to leave your community behind.
 In fact, by working to support and strengthen your local economy, your business can help it thrive.
-Here are some ways that your business can help the local economy.
+Here are some ways your business can help the local economy.

 Purchasing Locally Produced Goods

-And that’s because you have the power to purchase goods produced locally, rather than imported goods.
-That doesn’t mean you have to buy everything made in your backyard, but it’s a good idea to look for locally produced goods when possible.
+If you are in the business of purchasing goods or materials, you have a lot of control over the economy of your local area.
+That is because you have the power to purchase goods produced locally, rather than imported goods.
+That does not mean you have to buy everything made in your backyard, but it is a good idea to look for locally produced goods when possible.